 Hot foot and foot odor

-Hot foot and foot odor can be helped by using breathable hiking shoes with antibacterial insoles.
+Proper foot care requires to minimize hot foot and foot odor.
+Using breathable hiking shoes with antibacterial insoles is a great solution to these problems.
 It’s also advisable to wear hiking socks made of good quality, moisture-wicking, natural fibers like merino wool.
-Merino wool is soft and comfortable and has antimicrobial properties that prevent the growth of odor-causing bacteria.
+Merino wool is soft and breathable and has antimicrobial properties that prevent the growth of odor-causing bacteria.
+Generally, merino socks are more expensive but their positives completely outweigh the negatives.
+That’s why merino socks are a first choice for many experienced outdoorsmen.
 Hiking normally requires a thin synthetic inner layer and a thick outer layer.
 Keep in mind that proper shoe fit and sock selection are essential for preventing most types of skin injuries on the trail.

 Your feet need to breathe regularly especially in hot environments